 Therefore the potential direct harm or someone to make malicious transactions/steal your money is limited, however in a more general sense you should think carefully about who you provide even read-only access to.
 In the wrong hands it could provide a fraudster or hacker with data on your spending that could help them commit identity fraud.

-Overall review of Plum
+Overall review of the Plum app

-The value of Plum is really in it’s ability to nudge.
+The value of the Plum app is really in it’s ability to nudge.
 It’s to change what’s a good intention into actual reality.
 Those who’ll get most benefit out of it are those who mean to set money aside and then don’t.

 The other group that will really benefit from this are those who would like to save but worry about not quite having enough to meet bills etc. – the Plum algorithm is clever in working out what’s appropriate and giving you control that you don’t go overdrawn.